Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Carton specifications:

-Material: Corrugated cardboard with polyethylene inner liners
+Material: corrugated cardboard with polyethylene inner liners

-B2B bulk packs: 10kg or 20kg (sometimes 25lb for US markets)
+B2B bulk packs: 10 kg or 20 kg (25 lb cartons for US markets)

-Retail formats: 300g to 1kg pouches or bags
+Retail formats: 300 g to 1 kg pouches or bags

-Construction: Wax-coated or poly-laminated for moisture resistance
+Construction: wax-coated or poly-laminated for moisture resistance

-Compression strength: Must support 1,000+ kg stacking weight
+Compression strength: must support 1,000 kg+ stacking weight

 Inner liner requirements:

-Food-grade PE (polyethylene), 60-100 microns thick
+Food-grade polyethylene (PE), 60-100 microns thick

 Prevents freezer burn and moisture migration